arc64/dataharvest-2016-commandline/README.md

 ### When you have trouble installing

 There could be a number of issues;
-* dependancies
+* dependencies
-* permisions
+* permissions

-With dependancies, you should google the specific error.
+With dependencies, you should 'oogle the specific error.
 Perhaps you already have somethings installed, perhaps you need to upgrade, perhaps your operating system has a specific issue.
 [Stackoverflow](http://stackoverflow.com/) is a good place to get answers.

 Permissions can be a bit more confusing.
 All the commands we have shown so far are run with permissions that you (the default user) have.
 Sometimes this isn't enough and you need to run with bigger, grander permissions.
 Like a super hero, or in this case a super user (also known as root).